ryanwhitney/craft-asset-folder-field/README.md

 # Asset Folder Field plugin for Craft CMS 3.x

-A dropdown field that lets you select from folders in the Assets section of a Craft CMS site.
+A dropdown field that lets you select folders from the Assets section of a Craft CMS site.

 ## Requirements